 A student-led environment team, called the Mt Eliza Environment Team (MEET), initiate events and activities throughout the year to educate and encourage us all to be resource smart, such as Go Green for Green Day; Recycling with Mondo and Walk, Ride, Scoot to school days.
 Senior MEET representatives are given the opportunity to participate in the Dolphin Research Institute Ambassadors’ program which aims to develop leadership in students around marine environmental issues.

-At the moment the uniform shop on-site is closed.
-We will advise when it is possible to open the shop to the community.
 For your information, the Uniform Shop is operated by Fashion Clubwear and is normally open Mondays 8.30am – 11.00am and Wednesdays 2.00pm – 4.00 pm.
 Outside of these hours, an order form may be sent to the office with payment of cash or credit card.
 Orders are also able to be placed online through the link on our website.
 The orders will be completed when the shop is open and then delivered to the classroom.
 Unfortunately cheques cannot be accepted.